asyncapi/community/docs/styleguide/seo.md

 Headings are tags used to make sub titles distinctive from each other.
 When it comes to making them SEO-friendly, it's highly recommended to do the following:

 - **Put them in hierarchcial order:** Since an `h1` tag tend to be titles, always start with this tag.
 From there, use `h2` and`h3` tags for the subsections and `h4` and `h5` tags for other sections in yAsyncapi's tutorial or other piece of documentation.
-- **Include keywords:** Since sites like Google often use keywords to help people's online content appear on the web, Adding these terms effectively is helpful in ensuring that the tutorials and other pieces of content created reach a wider audience.
+- **Include keywords:** Since sites like Google often use keywords to help people's online content appear on the web, adding these terms effectively is helpful in ensuring that the tutorials and other pieces of content created reach a wider audience.
+Moz highly recommennds ["implementing keywords in the `h1` and`h2` elements because it is where most users start reading"(Stark Visibility, p.16)](https://starkvisibility.com/wp-content/uploads/2022/04/SEO-Copywriting-101-eBook.pdf)
+- **Use them effectively:** While it is important to use headings in hierachcial order, consider using methods like ["putting one `h2` element in the content sections for easier navigation and readability purposes"(Stark Visibility, p.29)](https://starkvisibility.com/wp-content/uploads/2022/04/SEO-Copywriting-101-eBook.pdf)

 Here's an example of SEO-friendly headings: